Silver25/neurographic-artist/Testing.md

 ### Manual Testing

 - Test of the Main top page menu = PASS
+- Test for all links on the site = PASS
 - Test of the displayed published posts = PASS
 - Test of the navigation for posts = PASS
 - Test for the opening of the choosen post = PASS